KfirTayar/Pong/README.md

 # Pong
-Classic pong game with some extra features
+Classic pong game with some extra features.